 All of the added technology in electric cars comes at a price.
 The reality is that BEVs generally have higher manufacturer suggested retail prices, or MSRPs, than most gasoline vehicles.
 This is mostly due to the high cost of the battery.
 However, because of all the environmental and societal benefits BEVs have, the federal government has provided yet another solution to help drive adoption of EVs by providing financial incentives that lower their total cost.

 Eligible EV consumers can receive rebates, tax credits, exemptions or driving perks should they choose to purchase or lease an EV.
 These incentives are offered at all levels of government (federal, state, local) and even by certain companies or agencies, such as utility companies and air quality management districts.

 Arguably the most well-known incentive is the Federal Qualified PEV Tax Credit, which offers up to $7,500 off the MSRP of eligible vehicles.
 The best part about incentives is that these savings have the ability to stack on top of one another.
 For instance, if the starting MSRP of a 2020 Nissan LEAF is $31,600 and you qualify for a $2,000 incentive that was offered by your state, city and local utility, you would be entitled to a total savings of $9,500 off of your vehicle purchase — that’s a brand-new Nissan LEAF for around $20,000!
-Be sure to ask your local associate about what incentives you qualify for or use our Personalized Incentive Tool.
+Be sure to ask your local associate about what incentives you qualify for or simply use our Personalized Incentives Tool.